Joyful San Francisco Presidio Pop-up Wedding

 Couple Portraits around the Presidio and at the Golden Gate Bridge

 I left feeling thankful for the flexible, humorous, interesting people I work with.
-These are trying times, and it is nice to be reminded that we can still gather and laugh and celebrate love.
-Check out Allison and Eliot’s wedding for another tiny pandemic era affair.
-I have plenty of pre-Covid work in the Presidio.
+These are trying times, and it is nice to be reminded that we can still gather and laugh, and celebrate love.
+Check out Allison and Eliot’s wedding for another tiny pandemic-era affair.
+I have plenty of pre-COVID work in the Presidio.
 To get you started, check out Sarah and Matt’s Presidio Cabin Log Wedding.

 Leave a Reply